JBGelsenorJ/RPG-Progression/README.md

  A bad practice some RPG's are still using is having a defined skills system:

-+ At level 1 you gain strenght
++ At level 1 you gain strength

 + At level 2 you gain a new magic

 + At level 3...

- This just creates a less pleasing experience, the player goes through the game with no thinking of his future games, he can easily just abandon the game.
+ This just creates a less pleasing experience, the player goes through the game with no thinking of his future playthroughs, he can easily just abandon it.
 He can think that the endgame is not interesting because he has 0 decision power to personalize it.

  <img src="https://preview.redd.it/dlvreklip6131.png?width=960&crop=smart&auto=webp&s=eb8f3449a28d9f60f7c96ad38b11772cc62afade">